Madhesh Province: Languages

 The Maithili language is spoken by 45.36% of the total population of the province.
 Bhojpuri is spoken by 18.81% and Bajjika is spoken by 18.44% of the population.
 Nepali is the province's official language, but is spoken as mother tongue by only 5.76% of the population.
 Tharu (4.17%), Urdu (4.08%), and Tamang (1.65%) are other languages spoken by a minority of the population.

 The Language Commission of Nepal has recommended Maithili, Bhojpuri and Bajjika as official languages of the province, and Urdu, Tharu and Tamang as additional official languages for specific regions and purposes in the province.

 Religion

 Hinduism is the most followed religion in the province, being followed by 84.24% of the population.
 Islam is the second largest religion with 13.28% of the population being Muslims, and Buddhism is followed by 2.21% of the population.

 Government and administration

 Executive

 The Governor acts as the head of the province while the Chief Minister is the head of the provincial government.
-The present Governor and Chief Minister are Sumitra Bhandari and Satish Kumar Singh respectively.
+The present Governor and Chief Minister are Surendra Labh Karn and Krishna Prasad Yadav respectively.